lokijim/EvenVizion/README.md

 - path_to_video - path to video that needs to be analyzed
 - experiment_name - the name of an experiment
 - resize_width - to speed up the performance of the script, pictures will be resized to this width
-- path_to_original_coordinate - if you want to get fixed object coordinates, specify the path to json with the original coordinate
+- path_to_original_coordinates - if you want to get fixed object coordinates, specify the path to json with the original coordinate.
+Pay attention, that frame numbers should start from 1.
 - none_H_processing - there are some cases where Homography matrix can't be calculated, so you need to choose which script do you need to run in this case.
 If set True H = H on previous step, False - H = [1,0,0][0,1,0][0,0,1], it means there is no transformation on this frame
 - heatmap_visualization - for getting heatmap visualization, set True
 - show_matching_visualization - for getting matching visualization, set True